 3 Types of Real Estate

 The first is absolute garbage.
 It’s the kind of place you would never be caught dead in.
 It’s dark, cockroaches, or undesirable neighbors.
-People buy these to be close to work.

 The second is ideal to rent out to a potential renter.
 It would also make decent money if rented, and you could live there if you made some basic changes.
 This is my sweet spot.